Dusk vs Dolphin — Twilight Princess on PC

 You want built-in achievements + speedrun timer

-Dusk has these as core features.
+Dusklight has these as core features.
 Dolphin requires external tools.

 You want clean room legality

 Dolphin emulates Nintendo hardware (legally, but Nintendo has historically been hostile).
-Dusk is CC0 source code derived from a clean-room decompilation.
+Dusklight is CC0 source code derived from a clean-room decompilation.
 Both require you to bring your own ROM.
 The legal nuances are similar; if anything, decomp-based ports have slightly cleaner standing because they ship zero Nintendo IP.

 What we cannot verify

-To be honest about gaps:
+To be honest about remaining gaps:

 • No head-to-head benchmarks exist as of May 2026.
 Same scene, same hardware, FPS / frame-time / battery comparisons — nobody has published one.
+The closest data points are one-sided Dusklight numbers: Steam Deck HQ “below 11W at 90 FPS” (2026-05-10), Retro Handhelds 120 FPS on AYN Odin 3 (2026-05-11), and Held Games qualitative “60 FPS in Dusklight where Dolphin holds 30” (2026-05-11) — no matched Dolphin runs.

 If you have a head-to-head benchmark, send it — we’ll cite it.